tylabs/dovehawk/README.md

 Indicators are downloaded automatically every 6 hours.
 Indicators should expire after 7 hours if removed from MISP.

 Indicators are downloaded and read into memory.
-Content signatures in signatures.sig which is not yet automatically downloaded.
-MISP does not yet support bro content signatures, this module will be updated for downloading those when available.
+Content signatures in signatures.sig are MISP Network Activity->bro items downloaded from MISP.
+Bro must be restarted to ingest the content signatures.

 ## Screencaps